Qizhuang: Transition from Jurchen to Manchu

 Prior to the Ming dynasty conquest, the Manchu (and their predecessors) had already been bestowed with dragon robes by the Ming court as diplomatic gifts and bribes.
-Thus, the Manchu rulers ordered to trim the silk Ming dynasty dragon robes with sable.
-During the time of Nurharci, the highest-ranking members of the Jurchen elites wore Manchurian pearls, sable, and lynx: the highest members of the elites wore plaited sable jackets and robes of black sable, they wore Chinese-style racoon-dog or lynx fur robes; 2nd rank men wore robes or coats made of plain raccoon-dog which were lined with sable; and the men of the 3rd rank would wear the dragon robes which would be lined with sable in the Jurchen style.
+Thus, Manchu rulers ordered to that silk Ming dynasty dragon robes be trimmed with sable.
+During the time of Nurharci, the highest-ranking members of the Jurchen elites wore Manchurian pearls, sable, and lynx: the highest members of the elites wore plaited sable jackets and robes of black sable, they wore Chinese-style racoon-dog or lynx fur robes; 2nd rank men wore robes or coats made of plain raccoon-dog lined with sable; and the men of the 3rd rank would wear dragon robes lined with sable in the Jurchen style.
 Lower noblemen were dressed in squirrel and weasel fur.

 The term "Manchu" was only adopted in 1635 by Hong Taiji in an attempt to create a new identity and people who referred to them as Jurchen would be executed.
 Hong Taiji had declared: